burst-apps-team/burst-wiki/qbundle.md

 Navigate to folder containing the saved file.
 A common location is C: Users/“user name”/Downloads.
 You may move this file to another location if you wish.

 The file will be compressed.
 You will need to extract the files.
-Recent versions of window include functionality to extract files.
+Recent versions of Windows include functionality to extract files.
 If available, click on the “Extract all” button.
 If you do not have this functionality, you may need a utility to “unzip” the folder.

 To launch the setup of QBundle, click on the extracted version of this file: Name: BurstWallet Type: Application

-Windows will give you an alert similar to the following: Windows protected your PC.

-Click on “More Info” to enable the download.
+Windows will give you an alert similar to the following: Click on “More Info” to enable the download.

 <img src="Windows_Alert.png" title="Windows_Alert.png" alt="Windows_Alert.png" width="509" height="539" />